-Appendix B describes the features and accessories of the Interface Board, and explains the use of the Interface Board to demonstrate the RCM5700.
-The Interface Board has power-supply connections and a USB interface to program the RCM5700.
+Appendix B describes the features and accessories of the Interface Board, and explains the use of the Interface Board to demonstrate the RCM5700 and RCM6700.
+The Interface Board has power-supply connections and a USB interface to program either MiniCore module.